yuhangzang/ContextDET/README.md

   </a>
 </p>

-Currently, we only offer the <a href="https://huggingface.co/spaces/yuhangzang/ContextDet-Demo">Hugging Face demo code</a>.
-The CODE dataset and training scripts will be made available once this paper is accepted.
+Release Plan
+- [x] HuggingFace demo and model checkpoint, see <a href="https://huggingface.co/spaces/yuhangzang/ContextDet-Demo">here</a>
+- [ ] The CODE dataset for evaluation (before 20 Oct 2024)
+- [ ] ContextDET training scripts (before 27 Oct 2024)

 ## 🌟 Contextual Object Detection
 Recent Multimodal Large Language Models (MLLMs) are remarkable in vision-language tasks, such as image captioning and question answering, but lack the essential perception ability, <i>i.e</i>., object detection.
 In this work, we address this limitation by introducing a novel research problem of <strong>contextual object detection</strong>--understanding visible objects within different human-AI interactive contexts.
 Three representative scenarios are investigated, including the language cloze test, visual captioning, and question answering.